Real-time defense for live calls

 The Manipulation Arc

-The playbook attackers actually run.
+The arc attackers actually run.

 01